 4. Members of the "kitchen" (about six persons sought)

 In the terminology of the Competition, the members of the kitchen are the persons who prepare the case and all the documents necessary for the tests.
 Being a member of the kitchen requires:

 - - an excellent level of knowledge in international humanitarian law, and more generally public international law and other relevant branches, both from a theoretical and a practical point of view;

-- - a perfect command of English or French, preferably with a knowledge of the other language sufficient to enable you to understand a legal text;
+- - a perfect command of English or French, preferably with a knowledge of the other language sufficient to enable you to understand a legal text, for the 32nd edition;

 - extreme rigor in writing and proofreading documents and in the management of documents; - a total absence of conflict of interest, real or perceived, with a team or the institution of origin of a team;

 - - absolute respect for confidentiality;

 - - to be ready to work under pressure up to twelve or fifteen hours a day, with total availability, in an atmosphere that can be noisy, joyful or intense, depending on the moment - largely renouncing to meet the contestants until the last day of the Competition;